gideondk/Raiku/README.md

 * Writing, fetching and deleting single or multiple objects at once;
 * Querying items on 2i, based on binary or integral indexes (ranges also supported);
 * Pagination and streaming of 2i queries;
-* Setting and getting counters;
-* Sequencing and continuing multiple operations using Tasks;
-* Reactive Map/Reduce functionality;
 * Auto-Reconnecting client;
-* Different actor pools for *normal* and MR requests;
+* Different actor pools for *normal* and 2i requests;
-* Naive Reactive bucket for reactive data flows.

 **The following is currently missing in the client, but will be added soon:**

-* More solid, better reactive implementation;
+* Full CRDT support with Scala-like DSL for counters and collections;
+* Redesigned Map Reduce functionality;
+* Full Yokozuna support;
 * Additional documentation for specific use cases;
-* Link walking;
 * Search support.

 ## Riak 1.4.1+